atomantic/hapi-and-healthy/README.md

     path: '/service-status', // default = /health
     test:{
       // a series of tests that will tell if this node
-      // is configured badly or has some other reason it
+      // is valid or not
-      // should be pulled out of rotation ltm:[
+      ltm:[
         function(cb){
           // Example TODO: test if this node can connect to local memcached
           // if not, there's something wrong with the configuration
-          // and this test should return false return cb(null, 'all good');
+          // and this test should return false return cb(null, 'memcache is good');
         },
         function(cb){
           // Example TODO: check the commit hash/checksum of the deployed code
           // if it doesn't match the manifest, this node is not what we want
           // in the pool
-          return cb(true, {data: 'stuff broke', details: 'x service is dead'});
+          return cb(null, 'checksum matches manifest');
         }
         // etc...
       ]